qiime2/dev-docs/source/storing-data/archive.rst

 This may be used to identify the *schema* of the archive structure, allowing software to dispatch appropriate parsing logic.

-For example, archive version ``0`` had no ``/provenance/`` directory.
+As a historical example, archive version '``0``' had no ``/provenance/`` directory.
 This means there is no reason to look for it in the archive.
-Admittedly it is just as easy to check if the directory exists, however this pattern can be used for more complex cases that may arise in the future.
+Admittedly it is just as easy to check if the directory exists, however this pattern can be used for more complex cases.

 .. admonition:: Maintainer Note
    :class: maintainer-note